spacetelescope/jdaviz/docs/imviz/plugins.rst

 axes should be flipped horizontally after applying the rotation (a vertical flip can be achieved via a 180 deg rotation and a horizontal flip).

+Due to browser limitations, Canvas Rotation is only available on Chromium-based browsers.

 .. _imviz-export-plot: